CURVX/Git-Practice/README.md

 ### Delete a local branch

-- `git branch -d <branchName>` : not delete if it has unmerged changes
+- `git branch -d <branchName>` : is not able to delete if it has unmerged changes
 - `git branch -D <branchName>` : deletes even if it has unmerged changes

 ### Orphan branch